davidrequena/multifastats/README.md

 ...Available coming soon!!!

-Requests for new options are wellcome!
+Requests for new options are welcome!